corinnawegner/DLN_project_G03/README.md

 After Part 01 of the project we first implemented the standard training techniques: early stopping, gradient accumulation, ReduceLROnPlateau, L2 regularization.
 With this we continued and did a second grid search hyperparameter tuning, more extensive than for the baseline.
 To obtain the best parameters for the model, we implemented grid search over a grid that contained the following parameters:

-- Dropout
+- Dropout rate
 	For our hyperparameter tuning, we tried different dropout rates.
-Dropout sets a certain fraction of parameters in the model to zero during training.
-This enforces the model to learn representations in different ways, enhancing stability.
 In BartForConditionalGeneration, a dropout rate of 0.1 is implemented by default.
 During our hyperparameter grid search, we varied the dropout rate, including also no dropout and 0.3 dropout rate.
 However, the default dropout rate of 0.1 led to the best result.
 - Batch size
 	We varied the batch size over the discrete values 32, 64 and 128.
 A higher batch size [improves ...] but also increases the compute time for training.
 The high batch size could not be realized without gradient accumulation.
 We found a batch size of 64 to deliver the best results.
 - Learning rate